SeppiaBrilla/University-notes/Image processing and computer vision/Noise.md

-It may happen that, after a photo is captured ([[Perspective projection|here's how]]), it may present some sort of noise: irregularities in the image due to the [[Lenses]] or the envinronment.
+It may happen that, after a photo is captured ([[Perspective projection|here's how]]), it may present some sort of noise: irregularities in the image due to the [[Lenses]] or the environment.

 ## Signal-to-noise ratio